Anonymous2343/anonymousRepo/README.md

    Here "a" stands for ANGR, and "l" for LLM4Decompile.

    code_similarity.py:
-   This file takes edit_distances.txt as input, and run various code similarity metrices.
+   This file takes function_logs.jsonl and edit_distances.txt as input, and runs various code similarity metrices.
 Might require installing according python libraries.